kontent-ai/data-ops/src/commands/migrations/README.md

      export const readStatus = async () => {
-       // Implement your custom read logic here return []; // Return an array of migration status records };
+       // Implement your custom read logic here return {}; // Return migration status records };
      ```

 3. **Transpile if Necessary**: If you're using TypeScript, don't forget to transpile your `.ts` file into a `.js` script.
 Otherwise, your plugins will not work.

-4. **Provide the Plugin to the Command**: Use the `--plugins` parameter to specify the path to your plugin script.
+4. **Provide the Plugin to the Command**: Use the `--statusPlugins` parameter to specify the path to your plugin script.

    **Example:**